jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 Achievement data.
 Periodically a data dump of all data could be created for consumption by external aggregators, crawlers, and service providers.
-Access to all of the data or searches for slices of data would be available through a web API.
+Access to all of the data or searches for slices of data would be available through a Web API.
 Consumers of the API could be aggregators, crawlers, and other service providers.
 Through the API the DPLA could also provide other services like aggregated sitemaps.
 Having multiple ways (data dump and API) for accessing the data, lowers the